 Another highlight in the town is the Fremantle Markets, popular for its fresh and local produce, the many souvenir shops, and a great cozy atmosphere.

-And since everything, from Falafel rolls to Sushi and Teryaki, tastes no less world-class, I won’t give any suggestions and spoilers and let you experiment on your own, except for one thing – a cup of gluten free and an absolutely seductive coconut icecream, at Cocowhip.
-Though a 12 dollar price-tag may feel a little overwhelming to some people, but trust me guys, it will well worth an investment.
+And since everything, from Falafel rolls to Sushi and Teryaki, tastes no less world-class, I won’t give any suggestions and spoilers and let you experiment on your own, except for one thing — a cup of gluten-free and an absolutely seductive coconut ice cream, at Cocowhip.
+I could eat those mouth tantalizing ice-creams one after the other and totally give up on food.

 Moving forward, there are over 3000 heritage listed properties in the Fremantle area, with most of them retaining their classical facade, contrasting with the modern slopes of the neighboring buildings, and building a timeless balance between the old and the new.